couchbase-examples/couchbase-data-api-serverless-cookbook/gcp/README.md

 #### Important: API Gateway Permissions

-If you encounter `403 Forbidden` errors when testing the API endpoints, you need to grant the API Gateway service account permission to invoke your Cloud Functions.
-This is required because Cloud Functions are deployed with authentication enabled by default.
+If you encounter `403 Forbidden` errors when testing the API endpoints, grant the default Compute Engine service account permission to invoke Cloud Run.
+In this setup, API Gateway uses that identity under the hood, and this is required because Cloud Functions are deployed with authentication enabled by default

 **Grant the required permission:**